 A surprising change is the beach.
-It’s almost gone from the pier to Moller’s Caravan Park (which has now gone too!).
+It’s almost gone from the pier to the old Moller’s Caravan Park (which has now gone too!).

 At the caravan and camping park at the other end at high tide the beach does not resume until the fishing club premises.
 The erosion is due to Smythe’s Point losing it’s sea facing part in a large storm about five years ago.

 In November 2013 the decision was made to sell the holiday house as it was getting difficult and expensive to maintain from Melbourne.
 A year later it was sold to a local investor; and at the same time Moller’s Caravan park closed for good.

 We leave behind many happy memories and we can now move on to create new ones.

 Thank you Hans for giving us a wonderful house for wonderful times.

 Historic photos of Inverloch.
 A collection of historic photos of Inverloch.
 If you wish to learn more about Inverloch try the Inverloch Historical Society.